Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 contributes to why OO languages have a propensity for crashing due to an unexpected `NullPointerException`.

+## Conclusions

+There are a bunch of other bad habits that I haven't had a chance to touch on or which weren't included because I couldn't come up with a concise example.

+Thanks to everyone that replied to [my post][post] on the Rust User Forums with suggestions for bad habits.
+Even though we kinda derailed the thread towards the end with talk about DI frameworks (it's tangentially related to poor design and the general idea of injecting dependencies), it was really interesting to hear war stories from other veteran Rustaceans 🙂

 [^must-be-this-tall]: [*Must be This Tall to Write Multi-Threaded Code* - Bobby Holley](https://bholley.net/blog/2015/must-be-this-tall-to-write-multi-threaded-code.html)